itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Wireframes

-Wire frames were drawn by hand to form a rough structural shape of the site and then each section was designed with pen and paper and mocked up with htl and css befor implementation.
+Wire frames were drawn by hand to form a rough structural shape of the site and then each section was designed with pen and paper and mocked up with html and css befor implementation.

 [Back to top ⇧](#pianist-portfolio)